-Previous similar work was done at Caltech by Beltman et al. (1999) and Beltman and Shepherd (2002) to investigate the structural response of unflawed cylindrical shells to internal shock and detonation loading.
+Previous similar work was done at Caltech [13, 14] to investigate the structural response of unflawed cylindrical shells to internal shock and detonation loading.
 These analytical, numerical, and experimental studies demonstrated that the amplitude of the linear elastic strains are a function of both the pressure peak and the speed of the shock or detonation wave.
-Recent work by Chao and Shepherd (2002) studied the fracture behavior, strain response, and fracture surfaces of aluminum tubes under detonation loading with various flaw sizes.
+Recent work at Caltech [15] studied the fracture behavior, strain response, and fracture surfaces of aluminum tubes under detonation loading with various flaw sizes.

-2 Experimental Setup
+Experimental Setup